 A GitHub MCP server exposes your GitHub project data through the Model Context Protocol.
 Instead of your AI agent only seeing the file you're editing, it gets structured access to your entire project: every API endpoint, every database table, every open ticket.
 GitHub offers its own official MCP server for basic repo access, but it requires Docker and only provides file-level context.

-AppHandoff's MCP server goes further — it scans your GitHub repos on every push, extracts architecture-level data (API specs, DB schemas, frontend/backend contracts), detects mismatches, and streams ticket updates in realtime.
+AppHandoff's MCP server goes further — it carries your project's coordination state (handoff tickets, roles, milestones, agent-published contracts, deploy checks) and streams ticket updates in realtime.
 No Docker required.
 One URL in your Cursor config.

 Step 1: Create the MCP Config File